Battle of Lanzerath Ridge: Unit recognition

 All who were wounded and captured recovered to return home after the war.
 In 1965, the U.S. Army published a multi-volume history of World War II, including one on The Ardennes: The Battle of the Bulge.
 Author Hugh M. Cole only briefly mentioned Bouck's platoon, which upset former platoon member William James (who had changed his name from Tsakanikas).
 James contacted Bouck and encouraged him to get his men proper recognition.

-Bouck contacted his former division commander, Maj.
-Gen. Walter E. Lauer, who nominated Bouck for a Silver Star.
+Bouck contacted his former division commander, Lauer, who nominated Bouck for a Silver Star.
 In June 1966, a Silver Star arrived in Bouck's mailbox, but no other platoon member was recognized.
 Bouck was shortly afterward interviewed by John S. D. Eisenhower for his book The Bitter Woods, which described the actions of the unit in detail.
 Columnist Jack Anderson unsuccessfully campaigned for William James (Tsakanikas) to be awarded the Medal of Honor.
-Congressional hearings on the men's action resulted in a recommendation to the Secretary of Defense that Bill James be awarded the Medal of Honor.
+Congressional hearings on the men's action resulted in a recommendation to the Secretary of Defense that James be awarded the Medal of Honor.
 The U.S. Army and U.S. Air Force concurred, but the Marine Corps responded that James failed to show sufficient "intrepidity".
 The hearings also resulted in Public Law 96-145, which waived the time limitation exclusively for members of the platoon.
 It was signed by President Jimmy Carter on December 14, 1979.

 On October 26, 1981, after considerable lobbying and letter-writing by Bouck, the men of the unit were finally decorated.
 Fourteen of the 18 were present at the ceremony hosted by Secretary of the Army John O. Marsh.
 Every man was awarded the Presidential Unit Citation.
-Four received the Distinguished Service Cross (DSC), five the Silver Star, and nine got the Bronze Star with V device for their 10-hour struggle against a 500-man strong German battalion.
+Four received the Distinguished Service Cross (DSC), five the Silver Star, and nine the Bronze Star with V device for their 10-hour struggle against a 500-man strong German battalion.
+They were the most decorated unit for their size in all of World War II.

 All members of the platoon who received individual awards also received the Presidential Unit Citation.
 Platoon members and the citations they received were: